lmsqueezy/laravel/README.md

 $user->subscription()->swapAndInvoice('product-id', 'variant-id');
 ```

+> **Note**
+> You'll notice in the above methods that you both need to provide a product ID and variant ID and might wonder why that is.
+Can't you derive the product ID from the variant ID?
+Unfortuntately that's only possible when swapping to variants from the same product.
+When swapping to a different product alltogether you are required to also provide the product ID in the Lemon Squeezy API.
+Therefor, we've made the decision to make this uniform and just always require the product ID as well.

 #### Prorations

 By default, Lemon Squeezy will prorate amounts when changing plans.
 If you want to prevent this, you may use the `noProrate` method before executing the swap: